domwakeling/100-days-of-code-2019/README.md

 **Today's Progress:** Continue working on League-For-Good Update (still fixing the 'Dashboard' and at quite an early stage) plus update to LSERSA website.

+## Day 92: 7 June, 2019

+**Today's Progress:** Started looking at how to automate production of secondary-timing labels by processing output from 'SkiPro' in Excel (using VBA).

+## Day 93: 8 June, 2019

+**Today's Progress:** Update to Bowles site for LSERSA race, continue working on secondary-timing labels for Club National races.

+## Day 94: 9 June, 2019

+**Today's Progress:** Updated Bowles website.
+Finish automating production of secondary-timing labels for Club National races.
+Update scoring for GHSA (Excel VBA).

 ---

 **Footnotes**